Zetaphor/cables-patches-ops/openai-client/README.md

 ### Inputs

+* Base URL - `string` - The base URL of the OpenAI API.
+Leave "Default" to use the default base URL.
+This can be set to any OpenAI API compatible API URL
 * API Key - `string` - The OpenAI API key
 * Model Name - `string` - The name of the OpenAI model to use
 * Temperature - `number` - The temperature of the response.
 Defaults to 0.7